Amossonny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * rep "^[[:alpha:]]" /etc/ssh/sshd_config is a script that searches for lines in the /etc/ssh/sshd_config file that matches the pattern of starting with a letter (upper cases inclusive) and then displays them as output
 * tr 'Ac' 'Ze' is a script that scans the input looking for occurrences of the characters 'A' and 'c' in order to replace them with 'Z', and 'e' respectively
 * tr -d 'cC' is a script that scans the input looking for occurrences of the letters 'c' and 'C' in order to delete them from the input
+* rev command reads the input from a file or from standard input (stdin) and reverses the order of characters in each line